liandrea4/liandrea4.github.io/knit/speckled_space_socks.md

 - 2/16/2021: Started 2nd sock.
 All these notes were super helpful to make it identical :)

+- 2/25/2021: Officially finished the 2nd sock!
+Technically I finished it yesterday but I cut and wove in the ends today.
+They are a *little* bit big on the foot I think but very comfy otherwise.
+Let's see if they are warm :)

+Well that was a nice distracting project.
+Back to the Christmas tree skirt I guess (I bought a new skein of red yarn).

 {% include comments.html %}